FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Pro Reference Manual 2021/Chapter 4.rst

      </tfoot>
    </table>

+.. raw:: html

+    <br><br>

 The volumetric moisture deficiency is evaluated as the difference between the initial and final soil saturation conditions (See Table 9).
 Depression storage is an initial loss from the surface flow (TOL value).
 This is the amount of water stored in small surface depressions that does not become part of the overland runoff or infiltration.

 .. raw:: html